saltstack/salt-ext-modules-vmware/README.md

     # Change to the repo dir
     cd salt-ext-modules-vmware

-    # Create a new venv, after activate can use python to regfer to python3
+    # Create a new venv, after sourcing activate `python` will refer to python3.
     python3 -m venv env --prompt vmw-ext
     source env/bin/activate